What can Text Mining tell us about Snapchat’s new update?

 Disclaimer: this being Twitter, there was quite a bit of opinion expressed in a NSFW manner 😉

 The number of expletives we identified as keywords reinforces the severity of the opinion expressed towards the update.
 You can see that “stories” and “story” are two of the few prominently-featured keywords that referred to feature updates while keywords like “awful” and “stupid” are good examples of the most-mentioned keywords in reaction to the update as a whole.

 It’s clear that using text mining processes like sentiment analysis and entity extraction – can provide a detailed overview of public reaction to an event by extracting granular information from product reviews and social media chatter.

-If you can think of insights you could extract with text mining about topics that matter to you, our Text Analysis API allows you to analyze 1,000 documents per day free of charge and getting started with our tools couldn’t be easier – click on the image below to sign up.
+If you can think of insights you could extract with text mining about topics that matter to you, our Text Analysis API allows you to analyze 1,000 documents per day free of charge to let you see how easy it is to get set up – click on the image below to sign up.